MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-sql-data-warehouse.md

 | Navigate using full hierarchy | If checked, the navigator displays the complete hierarchy of tables in the database you're connecting to.
 If cleared, the navigator displays only the tables whose columns and rows contain data. |
 | Enable SQL Server Failover support | If checked, when a node in the Azure SQL [failover group](/azure/azure-sql/database/auto-failover-group-overview?tabs=azure-powershell) isn't available, Power Query moves from that node to another when failover occurs.
 If cleared, no failover occurs. |

-Once you've selected the advanced options you require, select **OK** in Power Query Desktop or **Next** in Power Query Online to connect to your Azure SQL database.
+Once you've selected the advanced options you require, select **OK** in Power Query Desktop or **Next** in Power Query Online to connect to Azure Synapse Analytics.

 ## Troubleshooting